 The 2017/18 Internal Annual Report and Annual Governance Statement refers to a total of 72 audit recommendations being made and of these, 38 were classified as high grade.
-There are no particular themes or issues identified within the high graded recommendations.
+There is no general cause for concern, or no particular themes or issues identified within the high graded recommendations.